Apolo151/Casting_Agency/README.md

     - in API Settings:
         - Enable RBAC
         - Enable Add Permissions in the Access Token
+5. change the AUTH0_DOMAIN and API_AUDIENCE environment variables in the setup.sh to yours.
-5. Create new API permissions:
+6. Create new API permissions:
     - `get:actors`: get actors from the database
     - `get:movies`: get movies from the database
     - `post:actors`: add actors to the database